jaymody/blogposts/2023-02-08-speculative-sampling.md

 1. A smaller, faster **draft model** (i.e. 7B Chinchilla GPT model)
 2. A larger, slower **target model** (i.e. 70B Chinchilla GPT model)

-Instead of decoding a single token at each iteration, speculative sampling decodes between 1 to $K$ tokens per iteration:
+Instead of decoding a single token at each iteration, speculative sampling decodes between 1 to $K + 1$ tokens per iteration:

 1. The draft model decodes $K$ tokens autoregressively.
 2. This new predicted sequence is passed as input to both the draft model and target models to get their respective probability outputs.
 3. Using these probabilities, we determine how many of the predicted $K$ tokens we want to keep based on a **rejection criteria**.
 If a token is rejected, we resample it using a combination of the two distributions and don't accept any more tokens.
 4. If all $K$ tokens were accepted, we sample an additional final token.

+In short, the draft model _speculates_ what the output is $K$ steps into the future.
+The target model determines how many of those tokens we should accept.
+If our draft model is able to achieve a high enough acceptance rate and is sufficiently faster than the target model, then speculative sampling will yield a speedup.

+You can imagine speculative sampling will work particularly well on common sequences of words.
+For example, the phrase "The apple doesn't fall far from the tree" is a common idiom in English.
+Given just "The apple doesn't fall", autoregressive decoding would require 4 forward passes of the target model, one for each word.
+In speculative sampling, with $K=4$, the draft model would predict "far from the tree" (since it is a common phrase), and the target model just has to do a single forward pass to verify that this is correct, saving time.
+Of course this won't occur every time, sometimes none of the $K$ predictions are accepted, sometimes only some of them but not all of them are accepted.

 Here's the full algorithm as defined in the paper: